Feedback (band)

-Feedback is a Bangladeshi rock band, formed in October 1977 in Dhaka by keyboardist Foad Nasser Babu.
+Feedback is a Bangladeshi rock band, formed on 4 October 1976 in Dhaka by keyboardist Foad Nasser Babu.
 Multiple lineup changes have taken place since 1976.
 They have released seven studio albums and have also appeared in some compilations.

 History

-Their first appearance was in The Hotel Inter-continental (now the Sheraton), Dhaka, on 11 October 1976.
+Their first appearance was in The Hotel Inter-continental, Dhaka, on 11 October 1976.
 Their first recorded song was "Aye Din Chiro Din Robey" in 1980.
-After Labu Rahman joined the band in 1987, they started concerts out of the hotels.
+After Labu Rahman joined the band in 1986, they started concerts out of the hotels.
 They released their first album Feedback and then Sragam Acoustics.
 Feedback performed at Shilpakala Academy on 25 September 1989, at Dhaka University on 16 December 1990, at Nicco Park, Kolkata on 26 January 1992, at Jadavpur University on 12 July 1994.